curtis-allan/Shad4Fasthtml/docs/md/progress_template.md

             cls="flex flex-col items-center justify-center gap-4",
             id="progress-bar",
         )
     return ProgressBar(progress)
 ```

+>[!IMPORTANT]
-> **Note:** To ensure a smooth transition, the progress bar requires an `id` attribute.
+>To ensure a smooth transition, the progress bar requires an `id` attribute.
 The id is passed on automatically to the inner bar element as `id='{id}-inner'`.
 For example, `Progress(id='progress-bar')` would set the inner Div id to `'progress-bar-inner`.

+---

-### JavaScript Approach
+### Alternative Approach

+While the HTMX approach is recommended, there are still cases where it might not be the best fit.
-The second example above uses a combination of JavaScript and Slarlette's `StreamingResponse` response class to update the progress bar.
+Instead, we can use a combination of JavaScript and Slarlette's `StreamingResponse` class to update the progress bar.
 Using this streaming response and an async generator, we can continuously stream the progress updates to the client.

 To handle these responses, we can instantiate a new `EventSource` object, which behaves a bit like a WebSocket connection, only its unilateral (Server -> Client).
-Using this object, we can listen for events that are sent from the async generator and update the progress bar.
+Using this object, we can listen for events that are sent from the server and update the client accordingly.

 Firstly, we can setup a form component which sends a standard hx-post request.
 The example above utilises tailwind animations to showcase a real-world implementation of responsive form handling on the client.